-Pharmaceutical Sciences, Inc. and as a member of its board of directors from 2003 to 2008, at which time Dow was acquired by Valeant.
+Bhaskar Chaudhuri, Ph.D. has served as a member of our board of directors since April 2016 and is one of our co-founders.
+Since June 2011, he has been the Operating Partner at Frazier Healthcare Ventures.
+Prior to that time, Dr. Chaudhuri served as President of Valeant Pharmaceuticals International, Inc. (currently Bausch Health) from January 2009 to September 2010.
+Prior to joining Valeant, Dr. Chaudhuri served for seven years as President and Chief Executive Officer of Dow Pharmaceutical Sciences, Inc. and as a member of its board of directors from 2003 to 2008, at which time Dow was acquired by Valeant.
 Prior to that, Dr. Chaudhuri served as Executive Vice President of Scientific Affairs at Bertek Pharmaceuticals, Inc., a subsidiary of Mylan N.V., from September 2000 to March 2002.
 Prior to his position at Bertek, Dr. Chaudhuri served as the General Manager of the Dermatology Division of Mylan from September 1998 to August 2000.
 Dr. Chaudhuri joined Mylan through the acquisition of Penederm, Inc., where he worked from 1992 to 1998 in a number of senior positions before becoming the Vice President of Research and Development.
 Dr. Chaudhuri serves on the boards of directors of Teligent, Inc., and previously served on the board of directors of Corium International, Inc. He also serves on the Advisory Board of the Johns Hopkins Berman Institute of Bioethics.
 Dr. Chaudhuri received a B.S. in Pharmacy and a M.S. in Industrial Pharmacy from Jadavpur University and a Ph.D. in Pharmaceutics from the University of Louisiana.
 We believe Dr. Chaudhuri is qualified to serve on our board of directors because of his many years of experience in the pharmaceutical industry, including his prior positions in senior executive roles at major pharmaceutical companies.

 Daniel J. Estes, Ph.D. has served as a member of our board of directors since April 2017.
 Since April 2011, Dr. Estes has been a member of the investment team and a partner with Frazier Healthcare Partners, where he focuses on investments in both development-stage and commercial-stage pharmaceutical companies.
 Prior to joining Frazier Healthcare Partners, Dr. Estes served as a management consultant with McKinsey & Company's healthcare practice between 2008 and 2011.
-Dr. Estes also serves on the board of directors of Sierra Oncology, Inc. Dr. Estes received his Ph.D. in Biomedical Engineering from the University of Michigan and his B.S. in Electrical Engineering from Stanford University.
+Dr. Estes also served on the board of directors of Sierra Oncology, Inc. from April 2017 until November 2019.
+Dr. Estes received his Ph.D. in Biomedical Engineering from the University of Michigan and his B.S. in Electrical Engineering from Stanford University.
 We believe that Dr. Estes is qualified to serve on our board of directors based on his experience in the pharmaceutical and biotechnology industries.